 An integrated approach to control and prevent the disease may consider the following-

 - The disease is usually self-limiting, with the infected animal developing immunity after one abortion.

 - Isolation of cows and ewes the following abortion.

-- Adoption of good hygienic measures and screening of bulls can help to control the disease.
+- Adopting good hygienic measures and bull screening can help control the disease.

-- Use of antibiotics in semen for artificial insemination.
+- Use of antibiotics in spermatozoa for artificial insemination.

 - Bull control and seasonal mating.